 Remember, aging is a natural part of life, but by adopting positive habits and healthy daily routines, we can all enjoy a high quality of life, even as we enter those senior years.
 Taking care of ourselves, sleeping right, eating a balanced diet, and exercising regularly are all key when it comes to enhancing healthspan and delaying cognitive decline.

 Making smart food choices by incorporating a variety of nutritious foods is foundational to healthy aging.
 A diet high in fiber and low in saturated fat that incorporates fruits and vegetables, whole grains, and fish will help provide the nutrition needed to lower the risk of developing age-related chronic diseases such as diabetes, high blood pressure and heart disease.
-To get enough protein throughout the day and maintain muscle, the National Institute on Aging (NIA) recommends adding seafood, dairy, or fortified soy products along with beans, peas, and lentils to meals.

 The NIA also advises seniors to drink plenty of water throughout the day to help stay hydrated and aid in the digestion of food and absorption of nutrients.